fatihbalsoy/material-board-demo/README.md

 ## License

-`playground-experiments` is free software, and is released under the terms of the GNU General Public License version 3.
+`material-board-demo` is free software, and is released under the terms of the GNU Affero General Public License version 3.
 See [LICENSE.md](LICENSE.md) for complete license.